 "When publishing works, I collaborate with professors from other universities and we focus on how we can help students learn better.
 Our goal is to include examples of the real world application of mathematics so that students don't see the math as a dry, abstract subject."

 And since mathematics is a subject that transcends many disciplines, Wang works closely with several of the other academic departments on campus to ensure her students' success.

-"I love working with the faculty members here; not only the faculty members in our department, but the faculty members from the Nursing Department, Management, Politics and History, etc. The interaction, the communication and actually the whole environment of the college is really positive.
+"I love working with the faculty members here; not only the faculty members in our department, but the faculty members from the Nursing Department, Business Management, Politics and History, etc. The interaction, the communication and actually the whole environment of the college is really positive.
 I'm so lucky to be here."

 - View More of Our Faculty